Prepackaged, Prearranged, Traditional Chapter 11, Going-Concern Sales, and Chapter 7

 This unit groups four related M&A-in-bankruptcy concepts: the three flavors of Chapter 11, the free-and-clear going-concern sale that is the fastest M&A path inside bankruptcy, and the Chapter 7 liquidation alternative.

-Three Flavors of Chapter 11
+What Are the Three Flavors of Chapter 11?

 FlavorPlan NegotiationVoting TimingTypical DurationUse Case